 The Dominican Republic ranks fourth in the world of countries exporting large numbers of sex workers.

-Travelers will see legal brothels, 'massage parlors', and prostitutes in many of the downtown areas, such as the Puerto Plata province and Santo Domingo.
+Travelers will see legal brothels, "massage parlors", and sex workers in many of the downtown areas, such as the Puerto Plata province and Santo Domingo.

 The country has a high incidence of poverty, with a third of the population living below the breadline, forcing many women (and men) turn to sex work according to The World Bank.
 Unemployment, abuse, drugs, gang violence and lack of education opportunities also contribute to poverty.
 The age of consent for any sexual activities in the Dominican Republic is 18.

 If you're traveling to the country around the Christmas holidays, you'll probably see an increase in the number of girls working.
 Male prostitutes are also common and contribute to the country's high rate of HIV and AIDS infection, with around 68,000 locals living with the disease in 2016.